BlueBrain/covid-19-find/README.md

 ## Architecture

-The application consists of three main parts:
+The application consists of four main parts:

 - the simulation code
+- the optimizer code
 - the HTTP API
 - the web frontend